-Rents received by the Issuer will qualify as "rents from real property" in satisfying the gross income requirements for a REIT described above only if several conditions are met.
+Rents received by the Company will qualify as "rents from real property" in satisfying the gross income requirements for a REIT described above only if several conditions are met.
 First, the amount of rent must not be based in whole or in part on the income or profits of any person.
 An amount received or accrued generally will not be excluded from the term "rents from real property" solely by reason of being based on a fixed percentage or percentages of receipts or sales.
 Second, the Code provides that rents received from a tenant will not qualify as "rents from real property" in satisfying the gross income tests if the REIT, or an owner of 10% or more of the REIT, directly or constructively, owns 10% or more of such tenant.
 Third, if rent attributable to personal property, leased in connection with a lease of real property, is greater than 15% of the total rent received under the lease, then the portion of rent attributable to such personal property will not qualify as "rents from real property."
 Finally, for rents received to qualify as "rents from real property," the REIT generally must not operate or manage the property or furnish or render services to the tenants of such property, other than through an independent contractor from whom the REIT derives no revenue, except that the Company may directly perform certain services other than services which are not "usually or customarily rendered" in connection with the rental space for occupancy only and are considered "rendered to the occupant" of the property.
-For taxable years of the Issuer beginning on or after January 1, 1998, a de minimus amount of up to 1% of the gross income received by the Company from each property is permitted to be from the provision of non-customary services without disqualifying all other amounts received form such property as "rents from real property."
-However, such de minimus amount itself will not qualify as "rents from real property" for purposes of the 75% and 95% gross income tests.

-The Management Companies (which will not satisfy the independent contractor standard) as manager for the Operating Partnership and Property Partnerships, will provide certain services with respect to the Centers (other than West Acres Center) and any newly-acquired property of the Operating Partnership or a Property Partnership.
+The Management Companies (which will not satisfy the independent contractor standard) as manager for the Operating Partnership and Property Partnerships, will provide certain services with respect to the Centers (other than West Acres Mall) and any newly-acquired property of the Operating Partnership or a Property Partnership.
 The Company believes that all services provided by the Management Companies to the Operating Partnership or Property Partnerships will be of the type usually or customarily rendered in connection with the rental of space for occupancy only, and therefore, that the provision of such services will not cause the rents received with respect to the Centers or newly-acquired centers to fail to qualify as rents from real property for purposes of the 75% and 95% gross income tests.
 If the Operating Partnership or a Property Partnership contemplates providing services in the future that reasonably might be expected not to meet the "usual or customary" standard, it will arrange to have such services provided by an independent contractor from which neither the Operating Partnership nor the Property Partnership receives any income.